docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 ## Technical Overview

+!!! info

     This section provides insight for understanding how Postfix and Dovecot services are involved.
 It is intended as a reference for maintainers and contributors.

-- Postfix handles when mail is delivered (inbound) to DMS, or sent (outbound) from DMS.
+    - **Postfix** - Handles when mail is delivered (inbound) to DMS, or sent (outbound) from DMS.
-- Dovecot manages mailbox storage for mail delivered to the DMS accounts of your users.
+    - **Dovecot** - Manages access and storage for mail delivered to the DMS account mailboxes of your users.

-??? abstract "Technical Details - Postfix"
+??? abstract "Technical Details - Postfix (Inbound vs Outbound)"

     Postfix needs to know how to handle inbound and outbound mail by asking these queries: